swade1987/hands-on-with-kubernetes-workshop/docs/5-provision-cluster.md

 ## Downloading the necessary dependencies

-The following command will download and install Kismatic and Kubectl
+The following command will download and install Kismatic

 ```
 $ cd hands-on-with-kubernetes-workshop